efthimisgrk/tele-go-rat/README.md

-# teleGoRAT
+# tele-go-rat

-**teleGoRAT** is a straightforward, cross-platform RAT written in Go.
+**tele-go-rat** is a straightforward, cross-platform RAT written in Go.
 It leverages Telegram for communication.

 ## Features